elbaggarilab/elbaggarilab.github.io/research.md

 and quasi-1D compounds.
 These systems are a rich playground for studying phenomena such as **charge and orbital order**, **superconductivity**, **phase separation**, **ferroelectricity** and **quantum criticality**.

-We are also interested in fundamentally understanding phase transitions by means of direct visualization of order and disorder.
+We are also interested in fundamentally understanding phase transitions by directly visualizing order and disorder.
 For example, through real space [observations](https://www.pnas.org/content/115/7/1445.short) of topological defects in charge-ordered stripes, we revealed how phase fluctuations alter long range ordering.

 Building on this, our lab will develop a platform to image non-equilibrium transitions and metastable